harens/depythel/docs/source/analysis.rst

 Critical Path
 -----------------------------------------------------------------------------------------------------------------------

 #.
-Implement at least one example of retrieving data from a language repository/file.
+Implement modules for retrieving data from a language repository.

     * This is useful since the data can be used to test the graphing algorithm.

 #.
-Build a priority queue system to store the dependencies that need to be inserted into the graph.
+Provide a data structure to store the dependency tree.

+    * This could, for instance, be a priority queue system.
+This is able to prioritise dependencies depending on how far down it is in the tree.

-    * Dependencies should be added in level order, so that the user can decide how many levels deep the graph should go.
-Therefore, a priority queue is required (rather than a standard queue) so that *A*'s dependencies come after *B* itself.
+    * Dependencies should be added in level order.
+This method is used by the majority of existing implementations, and allows the user to have a more broad understanding of a project's dependencies.

+    * Implementation details: If a project depends on A and B, the children of these dependencies should go after them.

-        * Standard Queue: [A, A.deps(), B, B.deps(), C, C.deps(), etc.]
+        * Standard Queue: ``[A, A.deps(), B, B.deps(), C, C.deps(), etc.]``

-        * Priority Queue: [A, B, C, ..., A.deps(), B.deps(), C.deps(), ...]
+        * Priority Queue: ``[A, B, C, ..., A.deps(), B.deps(), C.deps(), ...]``

 #.
-Produce a graph to store this information
+Determine potential errors in the dependency graph.

 #.
-Determine errors in the dependency graph.
+Begin work on the Command Line Tool.

+    * This should be a different module to the API, so that they can be installed separately.

 #.
-Provide an easy way to view and modify the graph.

-    * For the Python API, this might be something like a dictionary.
-For general use, it could be text/JSON output.
+Produce a visual graph to represent this information.

+    * This might be in the form of text/JSON output, similar to poetry.
+Or, it could be an image file more akin to pydeptree.

+#.
+Continually write unit tests to check that the modules work as expected.